keshav304/Text-Analyzer/README.md

-# What Can We do from textutils ?
+# What Can We do from Analyzer ?
 1) Remove Punctuations
 2) Change whole text to upparcase
 3) Capitalize the paragraph